cositools/cosiflow/README.md

 ## Test the cosipy DAG

+* Manual pipeline initialization

-1. Activate the DAG `"cosipy_contactsimulator"`.
+  1. Activate the DAG named `"cosipt_test_v0"` from the airflow website.

-    This is equivalent to the following steps:

-    * Enter in the docker `airflow`
+  2. Enter in the docker `airflow`

       ```bash
       docker compose exec airflow bash
       ```

-    * Download the data file from wasabi.
+  3. Download the data file from wasabi, using  `cosipy` library.

       ```bash
       cd /shared_dir/pipeline
       source activate cosipy
       python initialize_pipeline.py
       ```

       This script downloads the input file from wasabi and move it in `/home/gamma/workspace/data`

-2. Now we must activate the DAG named `"cosipt_test_v0"` from the airflow website

-3. In case we didn't activated the first DAG `cosipy_contactsimulator`, then we have to copy the file in the input directory to trigger the DAG
+  4. Then we have to copy the file in the input directory to trigger the DAG

     ```bash
     cd /home/gamma/workspace/data
     cp GalacticScan.inc1.id1.crab2hr.extracted.tra.gz input
     ```

+* Automatic pipeline initialization (download a file every 2 hours):

+  1. Activate the DAG `"cosipy_contactsimulator"`, which will download and move the files downloaded from wasabi via `cosipy`

+  2. Activate the DAG `"cosipt_test_v0"`

-4. Finally, 2e should see that the DAG started to process the data.
+Finally, we should see that the DAG `"cosipt_test_v0"` started to process the data.

 This directory `/home/gamma/workspace/heasarc/dl0` contains several folders with this format `2025-01-24_14-31-56`.

 Inside the folder we have the results of the analysis.

-We can visualize the results at the following link:
+We can visualize the results at the following link http://localhost:8081.

-`localhost:8081`